I grew up between San Juan and Vieques, Puerto Rico.

 Professional career track: Following medical school in Puerto Rico and psychiatric residency training at Boston University, I completed an addiction psychiatry fellowship at Yale a year ago where I focused on working with Children and Adolescents with substance use disorders.
 My training experiences exposed me heavily to culturally diverse patient populations, further strengthening my skills as a psychiatrist.

-June 2017- Member of the APA Mentorship Program Advisory Group-Objective: Retain fellows & residents as leaders within the American Psychiatric Association.
+June 2017- Member of the APA Mentorship Program Advisory Group-Objective: Retain fellows and residents as leaders within the American Psychiatric Association.

-May 2016- May 2017 Board of Trustee member for the American Psychiatric Association
+May 2016- May 2017 Board of Trustee member of the American Psychiatric Association

 May 2016- May 2017 Chair of the American Psychiatric Association Minority Fellowship and Diversity Program